 Claude Moore Park

-Claude Moore Park is located to the east of Cascades Parkway in Sterling, VA.
-The northern park entrance, marked Old Vestal's Gap Road, provides access to the Visitor Center, the natural areas, and Lanesville Historic District.
-The southern park entrance, marked Loudoun Park Lane, provides access to the Sportsplex (46150 Loudoun Park Lane) and the Loudoun Heritage Farm Museum
+Claude Moore Park is located in eastern Loudoun County.
+The northern park entrance, Old Vestal's Gap Road, provides access to the Visitor Center, natural areas, and Lanesville Historic District.
+The southern park entrance, Loudoun Park Lane, provides access to the Sportsplex (46150 Loudoun Park Lane), the Loudoun Heritage Farm Museum

 and Claude Moore Community Center

-All of the park’s programs are designed to foster an appreciation of Loudoun County's natural and cultural resources in a fun and informative manner.
-Click on the links to find out more about Claude Moore Park or call 571-258-3700.
+All of the park’s programs are designed to foster an appreciation of Loudoun County's natural and cultural resources in a fun, informative manner.